This Work From Home Survival Guide was written by three friends who have been working from home as a result of Covid.

 Mental health is not just about feelings of depression or stress.

 Mental health is the degree to which you feel composed, confident, and optimistic.
 If you wake up with anxiety, or can’t sleep because of it, you have an area for life improvement.
+One way of avoiding sleep deprivation and protecting your mental health is by picking the right mattress for your good night’s sleep.

 A low risk way to avoid burnout – and therefore maintain your mental well being – is to set boundaries.
 Here are some approaches to set boundaries: